-- General: The general register is for regulated members who have completed the Provincial Registration Examination and/or have met upgrading requirements.
+- General: The general register is for regulated members who have completed the registration exam and/or have met upgrading requirements.
 These regulated members can provide care at their practice level without supervision.

 With a provisional registration, regulated members can provide paramedicine care at their practice level if they are under the supervision of a regulated member who meets the following criteria:

 - Is approved by the employer to provide direct supervision